Why CPGs Can’t Stop Raising Costs, And What To Do Next

 - Build a culture of strategic negotiation through training, coaching, and preparing teams to consistently identify and strip out “the fat”.

-- Be thoughtful in tiering vendors, using different negotiation and partnership tools depending on their importance as a partner – or the financial opportunity.
+- Be thoughtful in tiering vendors, using different negotiation tools depending on their importance as a partner or the financial opportunity.

 By taking these steps, retailers can protect their profit margins and remain competitive in the face of rising CPG prices, as well as protect their customers’ wallets.